Here are some of the easiest ways to show respect for the herd and help ensure it continues to grow.

 Look for young bulls

-Selecting young bulls, or avoiding hunting from mid-October to mid-November will ensure you don’t get “stinky meat” in the fall.
+Porcupine caribou rut from mid-October to mid-November, which is later than other species of caribou.
+Selecting young bulls during the period will ensure that you don’t get “stinky meat” in the fall.

 Respect your harvest